 At The House of Golf, we believe that standard golf clubs online just isn’t good enough anymore and have worked tirelessly with your favourite brands to bring you the first website in Australia where golfers can customise your own gear from driver through to lob wedge.

 Build it yourself and get it right.
-Every order built to your custom specifications and individually ordered every time.

 So how does it work?